 Mummy Sleeping Bag or Quilt?

 What is the best sleeping bag temperature rating to get for winter backpacking?
-While there are bound to be regional differences, a zero degree bag is usually a good baseline temperature to aim for because you can easily make it warmer by 20 degrees by wearing insulated clothes or by using a sleeping bag liner, which can save you a chunk of money.
-A zero degree bag can also be used in warmer temps up to about 20-30 degrees by cracking open the zipper or loosening up the hood and venting it if you’re too warm.
-The weight and packability of a zero degree sleeping bag is also pretty reasonable compared to a minus 20-degree bag and usually doesn’t require the purchase of a larger backpack to carry.
+While there are bound to be regional differences, a zero-degree sleeping bag is usually a good baseline temperature to aim for because you can easily make it warmer by 20 degrees by wearing insulated clothes or by using a sleeping bag liner, which can save you a chunk of money.
+A zero-degree bag can also be used in warmer temps up to about 20-30 degrees by cracking open the zipper or loosening up the hood and venting it if you’re too warm.
+The weight and packability of a zero-degree sleeping bag is also pretty reasonable compared to a minus 20-degree bag or minus 40-degree bag and usually doesn’t require the purchase of a larger backpack to carry.

 Best Type of Insulation

 If you plan to do any winter backpacking, you’re going to want a down-insulated sleeping bag because it’s the warmest insulation available by weight.
 It compresses very well, making it very packable.
 Aim for down fill powers of 800, 850, or 900: the higher the better.
 Higher fill power down traps more warmth by weight than lower fill power down.
 People often wonder whether goose down is better than duck down.
 All down is graded the same way, in a species-independent manner.
 In other words 800 fill power goose down is as good as 800 fill power duck down, only more expensive because there’s a smaller supply.